Birdwatcher's Diary™

 The Save and Cancel buttons are self-explanatory.

 Periodically bird species are renamed (e.g., Common Moorhen to Common Gallinule), split into two species (e.g., Winter Wren into Pacific Wren and Winter Wren), or two species are combined or "lumped" into one (Myrtle Warbler and Audubon's Warbler into Yellow-rumped Warbler).
-We attempt to keep up with such changes with the lists that we make available, but it's not always easy to do so (for example, some changes may be recognized in one country but not in another).
+We attempt to keep up with such changes with the lists that we make available, but it's not always easy or even possible to do so (for example, some changes may be recognized in one country but not in another).
 Furthermore, even if all our lists were updated instantaneously, there would still be the issue of the sightings you have already recorded and archived in the software.

 For this reason, we have built a tool into the software to allow you to make such changes yourself.
 On the Archive and Lists screens, next to Save and Recall you'll find an Edit option.
 Tapping on this button will reveal the new Edit Lists & Archives screen: